guilhem/step-go-appengine-deploy-oauth/README.md

 This step deploy Go Apps to Google App Engine using OAuth2 Refresh Token.
 It depends on `pjvds/setup-go-workspace` to setup the Go workspace first.

-If you use email and password when deploy Go Apps to Google App Engine,
+If you use email and password when deploy Go Apps to Google App Engine, you can use `pjvds/appengine-deploy`.

 # Options